-There were no material commitments to lend additional funds to debtors whose loans were classified as impaired at December 31, 2016, 2015, and 2014.
-The decrease in impaired loans in 2016 is primarily due to paydowns of principal from existing impaired loans.
+There were no material commitments to lend additional funds to debtors whose loans were classified as impaired at December 31, 2017, 2016, and 2015.

 Interest income is recognized and cash payments are applied on nonaccrual impaired loans as described in Note 2, "Summary of Significant Accounting Policies".
 The following table presents interest income recognized on impaired loans and average impaired loans.